SPLA vs. BYOL: SQL Server licensing guide for service providers and their clients

 TL/DR or Quick reference if you are busy

-SQL Server licensed per VM requires one core license per virtual core with a minimum of four core licences per virtual machine.
+SQL Server licensed per VM requires one core license per virtual core with a minimum of four licenses per virtual machine.
 This rule is the same for SPLA and BYOL.

 Excel: =MAX(4, VirtualCores)